LDMX-Software/ldmx-sw/Validation/README.md

 # Validation

-Python package forcused on comparing two or more "similar" LDMX event data files.
+Python package focused on comparing two or more "similar" LDMX event or histogram files.

 ## Installation
+One may use this python module either inside or outside the ldmx-sw development container.

-Inside container...
+### Inside `ldmx`
+Since the environment inside of the container is a bit more restrictive, we need to specifically tell `pip` some extra information that it cannot deduce on its own.
 ```
-ldmx python3 -m pip install Validation/ --target install/python/ --no-cache
+ldmx python3 -m pip install Validation/ \
+  --upgrade \
+  --target install/python/ \
+  --no-cache
 ```
+`python3 -m pip install Validation/` is the standard `pip` install method.
+We add `--upgrade` to tell `pip` it should overwrite the package if it already has been installed before which is helpful in the case where someone is updating the code and running the new code within the container.
+The `--target install/python/` arguments tell `pip` where to install the package.
+This directory is where we currently store our python modules and is where the container expects them to be.
+The `--no-cache` argument tells `pip` to not use a cache for downloading any dependencies from the internet which is necessary since `pip` will not be able to write to the cache location within the container.

+### Outside `ldmx`
 Outside container it is helpful to put the Validation module inside a virtual environment.
-This makes it easier to keep track of what you are doing.
+This makes it easier to keep track of what you are doing and isolate the dependencies of `Validation` from other python packages that may be on your system.
-Below, I make two different virtual environments. `valid` has the Validation module files are copied over (so it can be used even if ldmx-sw switches to a branch without the Validation files).
-`valid-ed` has an "editable" install of Validation so you can develop the Validation module.
 ```
 python3 -m venv .venv/valid --prompt valid
-source .venv/valid/bin/activate
+. .venv/valid/bin/activate
-python3 -m pip install Validation/
-# in new terminal
-python3 -m venv .venv/valid-ed --prompt valid-ed
-source .venv/valid-ed/bin/activate
-python3 -m pip install -e Validation/
+pip install --editable Validation/
 ```
-Then if you are developing Validation you would `source <full-path>/ldmx-sw/.venv/valid-ed/bin/activate` and if not `source <full-path>/ldmx-sw/.venv/valid/bin/activate`.

-Other helpful options
-- Outside container: `--user` may need to be required
-- Both: `--editable` may be helpful if developing Validation which should be provided _before_ the path to Validation e.g. `python3 -m pip install --editable Validation/ --user`
+I store the virtual environment files in a directory called `.venv/valid` and tell `venv` to use `valid` as the prompt so I can see in my terminal that I have access to the Validation package.
+_After_ activating the virtual environment, I install an editable version of Validation.
+Using `--editable` means that `python` will look at the original source files when attempting to use the module while running which is helpful when planning to edit the Validation source files.
+You can omit the `--editable` option in which case the code will be copied and (slightly) optimized and you will need to re-`install` if you make changes to the source code.

+Using Validation without a virtual environment and outside of the container is not recommended.

 ## Usage
-_Cannot_ run from ldmx-sw directory. `import Validation` prefers the local directory instead of the installed path so it tries to load from the `ldmx-sw/Validation` directory.
+This module _cannot_ be run from ldmx-sw directory.
+`import Validation` prefers the local directory instead of the installed path so it tries to load from the `ldmx-sw/Validation` directory.

-Could fix this by renaming the package inside Validation.
+We could fix this by renaming the package inside Validation or renaming the directory.

 ### CLI
 The Validation module is constructed to do some common tasks quickly on the command line.